graphile/crystal/packages/graphile-config/README.md

 **PRERELEASE**: this is pre-release software; use at your own risk.
 This will likely change a lot before it's ultimately released.

-`graphile-plugin` provides a standard plugin interface and helpers that can be used across the entire of the Graphile suite.
-Primarily users will only use this as `import type Plugin from 'graphile-plugin';` so that they can export plugins.
+`graphile-config` provides a standard plugin interface and helpers that can be used across the entire of the Graphile suite.
+Primarily users will only use this as `import type Plugin from 'graphile-config';` so that they can export plugins.

 This package provides two interfaces: `Plugin` and `Preset` (alias `Config`).